Almost precisely four years ago I watched a TED talk that changed my life.

 So my output was clear: if I just do this one thing (it’s really easy to write 300 words) — I will have enough written content for my dissertation.

 But to produce output, any system needs input.
-To brew tasty coffee, you have to put in the right ingredients: high-quality beans and pure water.
+To brew tasty coffee, put in the right ingredients: high-quality beans and pure water.
 To produce better outputs, just feed the system with better inputs.

-So what’s the input that helps me produce excellent 300-words written output?
+- Question: What’s the input that helps me produce excellent 300-word written output?

 So the formula boils down to:

 That’s it.
-After I developed this formula, the remaining three and a half years were mainly following my own recipe (even in the presence of serious distractions, doubts, highs, and lows).
+After I developed this formula, the remaining three and a half years were simple: follow this straightforward recipe to the best of my abilities, even with serious distractions, doubts, highs, and lows.

-Yesterday, I delivered my defense.
-Based on my sample size of one, the system works! 😉
+The day before I published this article originally (in 2019), I delivered my defense.
+Based on my sample size of one, the system works! π

 So what is your BIG TASK that is overwhelming you?
 How can you break into a series of small outputs that guarantees your success?
 What is the input that helps you generate this kind of output?